Sony A7R versus Sony A7R III

 The Sony Alpha A7R and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in October 2013 and October 2017.
 Both the A7R and the A7R III are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The A7R has a resolution of 36.2 megapixel, whereas the A7R III provides 42.2 MP.

-An illustration of the physical size and weight of the Sony A7R and the Sony A7R III is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Sony A7R and the Sony A7R III.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is somewhat larger (2 percent) than the Sony A7R.
 Moreover, the A7R III is substantially heavier (40 percent) than the A7R.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.